jiangmizzz/my-website/_posts/2025-10-28-1myfirstpost.md

 --> [Github repository](https://github.com/jiangmizzz/my-website)

 ## Overview
-I seleceted [Mimimal Mistake](https://mmistakes.github.io/minimal-mistakes/) to build the first darft of my website because I really want to have a personal website equipped with blog function and can be customized.
+I selected [Mimimal Mistake](https://mmistakes.github.io/minimal-mistakes/) to build the first darft of my website because I really want to have a personal website equipped with blog function and can be customized.

 When starting my work, I also took the [academicpages](https://github.com/academicpages/academicpages.github.io), [al-folio](https://github.com/alshedivat/al-folio) and other highly complete templates into my consideration.
 And after my exploration and practice, I think it might be a much easier way to use them:D, although they didn't quite meet my needs in some aspects.
 I encountered amounts of obstacles in this process, which I will mention below.